-Communication between machines is important in Total Line Solutions to ensure that the printer is printing solder accurately and feedback to the printer from the Solder Printing Inspection (SPI) system can stop production in its tracks if an error of alignment, height error or issue with the volume of paste is flagged.
-Similarly, communication between the mounter and an Automated Optical Inspection (AOI) system can stop production if the AOI system inspects the board and sees that the wrong components have been mounted in the wrong place or a component has been mounted in the wrong orientation.
+1. Data Transfer – communication between machines is important to ensure that the printer is printing solder accurately and feedback to the printer from the Solder Printing Inspection (SPI) system can stop production in its tracks if an error of alignment, height error or issue with the volume of paste is flagged.
+Similarly, communication between the mounter and an Automated Optical Inspection (AOI) system can stop production if the AOI system inspects the board and sees the wrong components has been mounted in the wrong place or a component has been mounted using the wrong orientation.

 Data transfer between machines can obviously be difficult if you have ‘mixed and matched’ your supplier and machines are manufactured by different OEMs.
 If this proactive approach to checking boards is essential, choosing something like Yamaha and their machine-to-machine (M2M) software can provide that piece of mind and stop production, minimising downtime and waste.

-Multiple processes are often required if the systems within the line do not talk to each other.
+2. Multiple Processes – are often required if the systems within the line do not talk to each other.
 Third party software is often requested with additional investment required just to ensure data can be exported.
-Some protocols such as HERMES published as well under IPC-HERMES-9852, is a non-proprietary open protocol, based on TCP/IP- and XML.
+Some protocols such as HERMES, published as well under IPC-HERMES-9852, is a non-proprietary open protocol, based on TCP/IP- and XML.
 It takes exchange of PCB related data to enable M2M communication.
-Ensuring each system in the line, including conveyors, are equipped with the HERMES protocol comes at an additional investment, so ensuring the line you invest in exchanges data as-standard such as a line consisting of Yamaha printers, mounters, SPI and AOI, Heller oven and Nutek conveyors, loaders and unloaders, is worth serious consideration from the outset.
+Ensuring each system in the line, including conveyors, are equipped with the HERMES protocol comes, at additional investment, so ensuring the line you invest in exchanges data as-standard such as a line consisting of Yamaha printers, mounters, SPI and AOI, Heller oven and Nutek conveyors, loaders and unloaders, is worth serious consideration from the outset.

-Once the benefits of Total Line Solutions have been realised, an organisation can further benefit from seeking a supplier that can help with the installation of all equipment.
-This takes away potential headaches with facilitating deliveries and organising the commissioning of each machine.
-Utilising one supplier not only ensures the hardware is all integrated and working from the first magazine loader to the magazine unloader, but it can ensure the software is programmed to talk up and down the line for the M2M benefits as mentioned above.
+3. One line, one supplier – Once the benefits of the TLS has been realised, an organisation can further benefit from seeking a supplier that can help with installation of all equipment.
+This takes away the potential headaches with facilitating deliveries and organising the commissioning of each machine.
+Utilising one supplier, not only ensures the hardware is all integrated and working from the first magazine loader to the magazine unloader, but it can ensure the software is programmed to talk up and down the line for the M2M benefits as mentioned above.

-Futher communication with MRP and MEP can be considered so production can be streamlined across the whole business and not just the line in isolation.
+Further communication with MRP and MEP can be considered, so production can be streamlined across the whole business and not just the line in isolation.
 For organisations running high volume PCBs, this is essential.

 Further benefits of utilising one supplier includes Training and Traceability.
 Understanding what success looks like from the start can align expectations and ensures high value investments remain flexible and optimised for decades.